Nikon SB-80DX,….Somewhat forward and backward compatible

 First. the SB-24 was actually the matching Speedlight for the F4s, but it’s just a little weaker in GN.
 The SB-26 and SB-28 are good, but they both are missing the newer type flip lock switch.
 You know, the one that Canon has now copied.
 The SB-800 to 900, and now 910, are the awesome i-TTL.
 But, an F4s doesn’t use i-TTL, so to pay the extra money would be a waste. i-TTL was really designed for digital cameras. (exception, F6)

-So, basically, it has high GN, the more modern locking switch, and works perfectly well on an F4s, AF assist and +/-3EV adjustment.
+So, basically, the SB-80DX has high GN, the more modern locking switch, and works perfectly well on an F4s.
+Plus AF assist and +/-3EV adjustment and metal hot shoe foot.

 And nobody wants them, so they are relatively cheap.
 And I’m cheap.
 We’re a match made in heaven.